carovaldezg/AndroidLanguageSupportExample/README.md

 # LanguageSupportExample
-This is a short example of how to add language support to Android apps.
-This example has support for English and Spanish.
+This is a short example of how to add language support to your Android apps.
+In this example, you can see the code to support  English and Spanish in a small Nightwish content app.

-You can have all the languages you want to in the same app without much effort.

 ![alt text](https://github.com/carovaldezg/LanguageSupportExample/blob/master/Captura%20de%20pantalla%202018-09-15%20a%20la(s)%2001.53.19.png)   ![alt text](https://github.com/carovaldezg/LanguageSupportExample/blob/master/Captura%20de%20pantalla%202018-09-15%20a%20la(s)%2001.53.59.png)

-In this example I cover only left to right languages.
+You can have all the languages you want to in the same app without much effort but there are specific steps for right to left languages (like arabic).
+For the purposes of this example, I used only left to right languages.
+The reason is simple: right to left need a new layout.

 Step number 1: define your strings as you do usually (or must do!).